Air Source Heat Pumps (ASHP)

 That is why decent insulation is important, a heat pump will get your house up to temperature and then keep it there by working gently in the background.
 The better the insulation the less heat escapes.

-The efficiency of an air source heat pump is based on the flow temperature.
+The efficiency of an exhaust air source heat pump is based on the flow temperature.
 They are cheaper to run if the flow temp is 40˚C than if it is 50˚C. The better the insulation the lower the flow temp needs to be to keep you warm and the lower your bills.

 How does it actually work?

-Air to water heat pumps are stand-alone units, roughly the same size as an air conditioning unit, which are placed outside your home or business, so normally no digging or underground pipework is required.
+Air to water heat pumps are stand-alone units, roughly the same size as an air conditioning outdoor unit, which are placed outside your home or business, so normally no digging or underground pipework is required.
 They provide hot water to a buffer vessel for your heating or to a cylinder for your hot water – they are not combis; they need a cylinder!

 Is it a fridge in reverse?